department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/product-demos/staging-instructions.md

     - Text "Check in" to 254-278-2622 (this is the phone number for Staging SMS)
     - Open the link that you copied after creating an appointment in the Staging tool
 - Enter the last name for your assigned test patient
-- Enter the last 4 digits of your assigned test patient's last name as the SSN (e.g. if last name is Thirty then the last 4 is 0030)
+- Enter the 2-digit month, 2-digit day, and 4-digit year of your assigned test patient's date of birth
 - Click "Continue" or hit Enter
 - NOTE: If the status for Contact, Emergency Contact, and Next of Kin have been updated in the last 7 days (e.g. you have confirmed you information in a different  Pre-Check-in or Check-in), the following questions will not be asked; you can reset your Demographic information status's by using the Staging Tool in order to force the applications to again ask these questions outside of the 7-day period
 - Answer "Yes" to the "Current Contact Information?" questionv